Chang'e 5-T1: Third stage disposal

 The Long March 3C third stage booster, left in orbit between the Earth and the Moon, was predicted to hit, and did hit, the Moon on March 4, 2022, impacting near the Hertzsprung crater.
 Independent spectral analysis from the University of Arizona confirmed its Chinese origin.
 NASA has published a note on the event.
-China's foreign ministry has denied this identification, stating that the booster had already burned up in the Earth's atmosphere.
+China's foreign ministry has denied this identification, stating that the booster had already burned up in the Earth's atmosphere (albeit referring to the later Chang'e 5 mission in his answer).
 The US Space Command confirmed the third stage never reentered in Earth's atmosphere, and a compatible item is now present on the Space-Track catalogue as object 85900.
 The impactor object was previously misidentified as 2015-007B, the second stage of the Falcon 9 rocket which launched NASA's Deep Space Climate Observatory (DSCOVR) spacecraft, but was later correctly identified as the Long March stage in February 2022.
-The event showed how hard it is to track small objects in deep space.
+The event showed the challenges of tracking small objects in deep space, underlining the importance of sustainability in space operations going forward.

-In June 2022, a compatible double crater was found by the LROC team at the same location previously estimated.
+In June 2022, a compatible double crater was found by the LROC team at the same location previously estimated, and later by Chandrayaan-2 OHRC.

 Secondary payloads

-Chang'e 5-T1 also carries the first commercial payload to the Moon called the 4M mission (Manfred Memorial Moon Mission) for the German space technology company OHB System, in honor of the company's founder, Manfred Fuchs, who died in 2014.
+Chang'e 5-T1 also carried the first commercial payload to the Moon called the 4M mission (Manfred Memorial Moon Mission) for the German space technology company OHB System, in honor of the company's founder, Manfred Fuchs, who died in 2014.
 Technical management of the 4M mission was performed by LuxSpace.
 The payload weighs 14 kilograms and contains two scientific instruments.
 The first instrument is a radio beacon to test a new approach for locating spacecraft.
-Amateur radio operators were encouraged via prize incentives to receive the transmissions and send results back to LuxSpace.
+Amateur radio operators were encouraged via prize incentives to receive the transmissions and send the results back to LuxSpace.
 The second instrument, a radiation dosimeter provided by the Spanish company iC-Málaga, continuously measured radiation levels throughout the satellite's circumlunar path.

 The spacecraft also carries a radiation exposure experiment with bacteria and plants.